Meet Four Men Who Broke The NFL's Color Line

 Washington’s UCLA teammate, Woody Strode, also signed with the Rams in 1946.
 After his first season alongside Washington at the Rams, Strode decided to pursue other career paths, citing issues such as a lack of playing time and constant racial abuse as contributing factors to his quick departure.
 Once being quoted by a reporter in 1971, Strode said, “If I have to integrate heaven, I don’t want to go.”

 Fortunately, Strode found success in other talents, making his professional acting debut in the 1960s.
 Strode starred in several films including The Ten Commandments (1956), Spartacus (1960), Once Upon A Time in the West (1968) and The Man Who Shot Liberty Valance (1962).

 Bill Willis and Marion Motley, Cleveland Browns

-After an All-American career at The Ohio State University, Bill Willis joined the newly-formed Cleveland Browns of the All-America Football Conference playing both guard and middle guard.
-The 210-pound defensive star was extremely quick and light on his feet.
+After an All-American career at The Ohio State University, Bill Willis joined the newly-formed Cleveland Browns of the All-America Football Conference playing defensive tackle.
+The 210-pound defensive star was extremely quick and light on his feet -- so much so that his play helped create the position we know today as "linebacker."
 He played eight seasons and appeared in three NFL Pro Bowls, anchoring the team’s defense as the Browns dominated their conference.

 Marion Motley joined the Cleveland Browns in 1946 alongside Willis.
-Playing fullback and linebacker, Motley demanded respect on and off-the-field with his focus on game performance.
+Playing on both sides of the ball, Motley demanded respect on and off-the-field with his focus on game performance.
 Although Motley’s addition to the team was initially to provide a roommate for Willis, Motley finished his four-year career with 3,024 yards, a 6.2 yards-per-attempt average and 26 touchdowns.

 Unpleasant and racially charged moments were not foreign.
 Willis shared in “The Game That Was” how he coped with moments of tension from opposing players: